Michael T. Heaney

 Areas of Expertise & Civic Involvements

-Heaney is a political sociologist who examines the interaction of political parties, social movements, interest groups, and social networks from an interdisciplinary perspective.
+Heaney researches the interaction of political parties, social movements, interest groups, and social networks from an interdisciplinary perspective.
 His research has examined the politics of health and welfare lobbying, the grassroots politics of the antiwar movement after 9/11, and social networks among activists in the Democratic and Republican parties.
 His current agenda focuses on organizational and grassroots mobilization in the aftermath of the 2016 election, including the resurgence of women's activism, as well as other emerging protests on the right and left of the political spectrum.

 Examines how partisanship and social networks affect the willingness of interest groups to contribute to collective advocacy in conjunction with other organizations.